uabrc/uabrc.github.io/docs/data_management/lts/index.md

 ## Avoiding Duplicate Names for Buckets

 Bucket names are shared across all LTS.
 This means you cannot create a bucket with a name that has already been created by someone else, even if that bucket is not shared with you.
-When creating bucket names, make them specific and/or unique.
-For example, davislab for storing data for the entire Davis lab or the name of a specific dataset that is being stored.
-Do not make names like trial or my-storage.
+When creating bucket names make them specific and/or unique.

+At minimum, use something like "blazeridlab" for storing data for your entire lab.
+Or, use the name of a specific dataset that is being stored.
+Avoid generic names like "trial" or "my-storage" or "test" or "lab".

-Good practice when naming buckets is to use a short, descriptive and memorable name, then append a universally unique identifier (UUID) to the end.
+Better practice when naming buckets is to use a short, descriptive and memorable name, then append a universally unique identifier (UUID) to the end.
 Websites like <https://www.uuidgenerator.net/> may be used to generate and copy UUIDs.
 There are $5.3\times 10^{36}$ possible UUIDs, which means the chance of duplicating one is virtually zero.
 Please see [Wikipedia](https://en.wikipedia.org/wiki/Universally_unique_identifier#Collisions) for math supporting the low rate of duplication.